-A. General Information Academic Calendar and Program Length 1 Educational Mission 18 Course, Program, and Degree Offerings 20 Academic Freedom Statement 21 Available Student Financial Aid 22 Available Learning Resources 23 Available Student Support Services 25 Names and Degrees of Administrators and Faculty 130 Names of Governing Board Members 130 B. Requirements Admissions and Registration 26 Student Fees and Other Financial Obligations 33 Degree, Certificates, Graduation and Transfer 35 Associate of Science Degree in Agriculture and Natural Resource 38 Associate of Science Degree in Business Administration 40 Third-Year Certificate of Achievement in Accounting or General Business 41 Associate of Science Degree in Computer Information Systems 43 Associate of Arts in Pre-Teacher Preparation 44 Third-Year Certificate of Achievement in Teacher Prep. - Elementary 46 Associate of Science Degree in Hospitality and Tourism Management 47 Associate of Arts Degree in Liberal Arts 49 Associate of Arts Degree in LA/HCOP 50 Associate of Science Degree in Marine science 51 Associate of Arts Degree in Micronesian Studies 52 Public Health Training Program 54 Advanced Certificate in Public Health 54 Associate of Science Degree in Public Health 55 Associate of Science Degree in Nursing 57 Certificate of Achievement Programs 61 Certificate of Achievement in Agriculture and Food Technology 61 Certificate of Achievement in Book keeping 62 Certificate of Achievement in Community Health Sciences 63 Certificate of Achievement in Public Health 64 Certificate of Achievement/ Completion in Nursing Assistant 65 Certificate of Achievement in Secretarial Science 66 Certificate of Achievement in Trial Counselors 66 Vocational Education Program 67 Certificate of Achievement in Electronic Engineering Technology 71 Advanced Certificate in Telecommunications Technology 71 Associate of Applied Science Degree in Telecommunication 72 Certificate of Achievement in Electronic Engineering Technology 74 Advanced Certificate in Electronic Technology 74
+President's Message COM-FSM Core Values ii iii A. General Information 4 Academic Calendar and Program Length Educational Mission 1 18 Course, Program, and Degree Offerings Academic Freedom Statement 21 21 Available Student Financial Aid 21 Available Learning Resources 23 Available Student Support Services 25 Names and Degrees of Administrators and Faculty 130 Names of Governing Board Members 130 Names of Governing Board Members 150 B. Requirements Admissions and Registration 26 Student Fees and Other Financial Obligations 33 Degree, Certificates, Graduation and Transfer 35 Associate of Science Degree in Agriculture and Natural Resource 38 Associate of Science Degree in Business Administration 40 Third-Year Certificate of Achievement in Accounting or General Business 41 Associate of Science Degree in Computer Information Systems 43 Associate of Arts in Pre-Teacher Preparation 44 Third-Year Certificate of Achievement in Teacher Prep. - Elementary 46 Associate of Science Degree in Hospitality and Tourism Management 47 Associate of Arts Degree in Liberal Arts 49 Associate of Arts Degree in LA/HCOP 50 Associate of Science Degree in Marine science 51 Associate of Arts Degree in Micronesian Studies 52 Public Health Training Program 54 Advanced Certificate in Public Health 54 Associate of Science Degree in Public Health 55 Associate of Science Degree in Nursing 57 Certificate of Achievement Programs 61 Certificate of Achievement in Agriculture and Food Technology 61 Certificate of Achievement in Book keeping 62 Certificate of Achievement in Community Health Sciences 63 Certificate of Achievement in Public Health 64 Certificate of Achievement/ Completion in Nursing Assistant 65 Certificate of Achievement in Secretarial Science 66 Certificate of Achievement in Trial Counselors 66